wrandtkeflvc/fl_islandora_forms/templates/README.txt

 FSJC
 ----

+template_fscj_2018Nov_CatalogCollection.xml
+Installed on FSCJ's site November 21, 2018.
+This is installed on the Full MODS form with a fix to make <titleInfo><title> (no type attribute) required, which was developed but not deployed because deployment of the form fix was scheduled for after the Thanksgiving break.

 template_fscj_2018Nov_InstructionalNetworkNotes.xml
-Installed on FSCJ's site November 20, 2018.
+Installed on FSCJ's site November 21, 2018.
 This is installed on the Full MODS form with a fix to make <titleInfo><title> (no type attribute) required, which was developed but not deployed because deployment of the form fix was scheduled for after the Thanksgiving break.

 RETIRED template_fscj_2017Oct_CampusVoice.xml RETIRED
 Installed on FSCJ's site in October 2017.